jamesisonfire21-glitch/luminaria-koreader-plugin/README.md

 ## What it does

 - **Manual sync** — tap *Sync highlights now* in the menu and your highlights upload to Luminaria in seconds
-- **Auto-sync on WiFi** *(paid feature)* — when your Kobo connects to WiFi, the plugin automatically exports all your highlights and syncs them to Luminaria.
+- **Auto-sync on WiFi** *(paid feature)* — when your device connects to WiFi, the plugin automatically exports all your highlights and syncs them to Luminaria.
 No tapping required

 ---

 ## Installation

 1. Download this repository as a ZIP
-2. On your Kobo, navigate to:
+2. On device, navigate to:
    ```
    mnt/onboard/.adds/koreader/plugins/
    ```